DIPlib/diplib/changelogs/dipimage_3.0.beta.md

   - `resample` and `shift` shift the image in the opposite direction from what it did in *DIPimage 2*, where the shift was unintuitive.

+  - `resample` produces, by default, a floating-point output image also for linear interpolation.
+    The function now responds to the `'KeepDataType'` setting, making it possible to produce an interpolated result of the same data type as the input image.

   - `affine_trans` rotates in the opposite direction it did before, to match the interpretation of angles in the rest of the toolbox.
 The function now also accepts an affine transformation matrix to direct the transformation.
 The function `transform` provided duplicate functionality